· The Popup Pal Team

 • Do a full floor walk each hour: blocked aisles, struggling traders, overflowing bins.

-• Push announcements when anything changes — a cancelled demonstration, a moved car park, a found child’s teddy.
+• Push announcements when anything changes: a cancelled demonstration, a moved car park, a found child’s teddy.
 If you use Popup Pal, a live announcement reaches every ticket holder’s phone in seconds.

-• Check sales and attendance numbers around lunchtime — if footfall is soft, post to socials while there’s still an afternoon to save.
+• Check sales and attendance numbers around lunchtime.
+If footfall is soft, post to socials while there’s still an afternoon to save.

 • Feed your volunteers.
 Seriously.
 Rota fifteen-minute breaks and a hot drink.